Mahiben Maruthappu: NHS Policy

 In 2014, Maruthappu became the first appointed Senior Fellow to the Chief Executive Officer of NHS England, Simon Stevens.

 Whilst at the National Health Service, Maruthappu advised on innovation, technology and prevention, and in 2015, he co-founded the NHS Innovation Accelerator (NIA), a programme aimed at spreading technologies across the health service, that also led to the development of the first NHS Innovation Tariff, a national reimbursement mechanism for medical technologies and digital health products.

 He co-founded the NHS's £450 million Workplace Wellness Programme and the Diabetes Prevention Programme (DPP) which, as of 2017, had been rolled out to half of the population in England.
-He led NHS England's contribution to the Government's Childhood Obesity Plan and originated the NHS Sugar Tax, which preceded the UK Government's Soft Drinks Industry Levy and so-called Sugar Tax.

 Entrepreneurship

 After his mother fell and fractured part of her back, Maruthappu and his sister faced difficulties in arranging required home care.
 In 2016, he founded Cera.
 In its early days, the company started out as an on-demand digital platform to match people seeking in-home assistance with professional carers, allowing families to keep updated on a patient's progress.

-As of 2025, Cera has become the UK's largest and fastest-growing HealthTech company, and a HealthTech unicorn.
-It is also one of Europe's fastest-growing businesses, with c. $500 million in annualised revenues.
-The first company in 15 years to rank in the Top 10 of the Deloitte Fast 50 for three consecutive years, Cera has also repeatedly been ranked as the UK's Top HealthTech company.

-Cera employs 10,000 carers and nurses, delivering approximately 2.5 million healthcare visits a month – a visit every second on average – direct to patients' homes: a volume equivalent to all NHS A&E departments nationwide.
-The company covers a population of 30 million people, on behalf of governments, insurers and the NHS.

-Cera has developed AI tools which reduce patient falls by 20% and hospitalisations by up to 70%.
-Third-party analyses show Cera's model saves the UK Government and NHS £1 million a day.
-Both the UK Minister for Care and the National Director of Transformation at NHS England have recognised Cera as an example of the transformation needed in healthcare.

-Maruthappu has been acknowledged for his role in reducing NHS costs and building a more sustainable future for health and social care, including by The Times and Sunday Times, The Telegraph, City AM and Forbes.
+Maruthappu has been acknowledged for his role in reducing NHS costs and building a more sustainable future for health and social care, including by The Times and Sunday Times, The Telegraph, and City AM.